NOT FOR SALE

 Psalms 67‬:‭ 6‬-‭7‬

-Sometime after the program, I ran into my professor at a bar.
-Expecting that the story was one-dimensional, he asked if I’d “sold” the family’s story yet.
+The title of the work comes from a question posed by my journalism professor.
+I ran into him sometime after I left the program.
+Expecting that the story was simple and one-dimensional, he asked if I’d “sold” the family yet.
 Knowing that their story is not mine to tell, I told him, they are “not for sale.”